-- Location map

-- Existing conditions map at a scale of 1" 50' including survey location of evergreens and large deciduous trees, rock formations, drainages.

-- Siteplan withutility locations at a minimum scale of 1"=50' (prefer1"=20')

-- Grading plan with 2-foot contour intervals at a scale of 1" = 50' showing limits of disturbance and erosion control

-- Landscape plan ata scale of1"=20'

-- Architectural plans including:
+- Location map - Existing conditions map at a scale of 1" 50' including survey location of evergreens and large deciduous trees, rock formations, drainages. - Siteplan withutilitylocations at a minimum scale of 1" = 20" - Grading plan with 2-footcontour intervals at a scale of 1" = 20' showing limits of disturbance and erosion control. - Landscape plan at a scale of 1"=20' - Architectural plans including:

 - Floor plans, Elevations and Structural designs

 - Colors and Materials,

 - Cross-section drawings (2)